Llewxamris/PEA-framework/md/projectManagement.md

 [Example Product Backlog](./files/mHaley_E42_PEA_A04.xlsx)

 After the tasks has been fleshed out, development starts.
-We tracked out development using the provided burndown chart.
+We tracked our development using the provided burndown chart.
 This chart shows how much work is remaining (y-axis), and how much time is remaining in the sprint (x-axis).
 A burndown chart can be used to determine how well we are completing this